What Are Marketable Securities? Definition and How to Invest

 What Are Marketable Securities?

-Marketable securities have a maturity of one year or less, can be bought and sold on an exchange (stock or bond), and have high liquidity.
-A clear understanding of marketable securities and how they function is critical information for investors looking to craft a well-balanced portfolio that remains dynamic.
+Marketable securities have a maturity of one year or less, can be bought and sold on an exchange (stock or bond), and are highly liquid.
+A clear understanding of marketable securities and how they function is critical for investors looking to craft a diversified and dynamic investment portfolio.

 The three primary types of marketable securities are common stock, ETFs, and bonds.
 Each has unique traits that make it suitable for mitigating risk in a portfolio.